-In 1875, General John Williams came down from Detroit and bought 2,500 acres of land on Tampa Bay.
-He envisioned a grand city with graceful parks and broad streets, the trademark of today's St. Petersburg.
+In 1875, General John Williams came from Detroit and bought 2,500 acres of land on Tampa Bay.
+He envisioned a grand city with beautiful parks and broad streets, a trademark of today's St. Petersburg.
 The city's first hotel was named after his birthplace, Detroit.

 The year 1914 brought two firsts to St. Petersburg.
 The rich history of spring training and Florida's love affair with baseball began that year when the city's former mayor, Al Lang, convinced Branch Rickey to move his St. Louis Browns to the Sunshine City for spring training.

 Also that year, Tony Jannus flew his Benoist airplane across Tampa Bay in 23 minutes, skimming across the water at a height of 50 feet.
 The event is commonly hailed as the birth of commercial aviation.

 The city’s first library, a Carnegie-funded library, was built along Mirror Lake and opened December 1, 1915.
 It remains in operation today.